 Perhaps more interestingly during the middle of the 18th century another Viale - John Baptist - was reputed to have married Mary, the illegitimate daughter of Lieutenant General Jasper Clayton, Governor of Gibraltar in the early 18th century.
 The dates make it hard to speculate on the relationship between John and Emanuel although it is possible that may have been brothers.

 Gibraltar one year after Juan Viale arrived ( 1738 - Tindal and Rapin)

-By the middle of the century Juan Viale's influence in the affairs of Gibraltar cannot have been done any harm when he married Mary, the illegitimate daughter of Lieutenant General Jasper Clayton, Governor of Gibraltar in the early 18th century.
-Viale had by now become one of the leading merchants on the Rock.
+Whatever it may have been by the middle of the 18th century Emanuel’s father had become one of the leading merchants on the Rock.
 In the 1777 census he appears under the catch-all category of 'sutler'.
 His young son is registered as Manuel.

-By the end of the Great Siege, Juan Viale had become a very rich man.
-B. Cornwell, ( see LINK ) a local resident who wrote a first-hand account of the Great Siege, mentions the Viale residence as being among the more prominent ones destroyed during the Spanish bombardment.
-When his father died Emanuel, of course, inherited his father's wealth and influence, but there is also evidence to suggest that by that time he had already managed to accumulate a small fortune of his own.
+B. Cornwell, ( see LINK ) a local resident who wrote a first-hand account of the Great Siege, mentions the Viale residence as being among the more prominent ones destroyed during the Spanish bombardments.
+When his father died Emanuel, of course, inherited his father's wealth and influence, but there is also some evidence to suggest that by that time he had already managed to accumulate a small fortune of his own.

 In 1803 a Spaniard by the name of Rosendo José Gutiérez applied for the position of Spanish Vice-consul in Gibraltar.
 Gutiérez was vigorously opposed by Viale who realised that his appointment would have serious repercussions on contraband - which Gutiérez was fiercely against and which Viale counted as one of his principal sources of income.